subfuzion/appmesh-blog/colorapp/README.md

 $
 ```

-#### At this stage...

-You have provisioned the infrastructure you need.
-You can confirm in the AWS Console that all of your CloudFormation stacks have been successfully deployed.
-You should see something like this:
+> At this stage you have provisioned the infrastructure you need.
+You can confirm in the AWS Console that all of your CloudFormation stacks have been successfully deployed, like the following screenshot.

 ![console-cloudformation-demo-stacks](appmesh-console-cloudformation-demo-stacks.svg)